PhoenixtBlaze/PhoenixtBlaze/README.md

-- 👋 Hi, I’m @PhoenixtBlaze
+Hi, I’m Phoenix Blaze.
-- 👀 I’m interested in Deep Learning/ Machine Learning and Gaming!
+I’m interested and a little learned in Deep Learning/ Machine Learning and programming of all sorts.
-- 🖥️ I stream on Twitch quiet a bit
+©️ Currently Developing a lot of things
-- ©️ Currently Developing a lot of things
+Full Time Developer of SaberSurgeon.

 <!---
 PhoenixtBlaze/PhoenixtBlaze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.